Kaltsoon/data-management-and-databases/exercises/er-exercises.md

 Instructions:

-- Read the description above very carefully!
+- Read the description above very carefully.
 - Do not add any additional features or details to your design.
-- Use the UML notation in your diagram.
+- Use the notation used in this week's lesson slides in your diagram.
 - This time, do not include any attributes in your diagram.
 - If there exists a single entity occurrence that seems to be logically related to the other entity occurrences, but there are no data requirements on that entity occurrence, you do not have to include the entity type in the diagram.

+> [!TIP]
+> - Common nouns (e.g., "Customer", "Guide", or "Tour") in the text are potential entity types.
+> - Verbs in the text are potential relationship types.
+> - There can be any number of relationship types between the same two entity types.
+For example, a footballer can be both a captain and a player in a team.

 ## Task 4: Company